sjpfenninger/modelling-energy-systems/appendix/parametric-uncertainty-appendix.md

 To solve the robust optimisation problem, we consider the reformulation approach and the adversarial approach.

 #### Reformulation approach
-The idea behind the **reformulation approach** is to solve the robust optimisation problem by reformulating it into a deterministic and finite equivalent, called a "robust counterpart".
-Depending on the shape of the uncertainty set, we can write a corresponding robust counterpart.
+The idea behind the **reformulation approach** is to solve the robust optimisation problem by creating a deterministic and finite equivalent, called a "robust counterpart".
+Depending on the shape of the uncertainty set, we can write a corresponding robust counterpart {cite:p}`Bertsimas_Hertog_2022`.

 There are two important notes to make in the reformulation.
 The first is that $g(\mathbf{x}, \mathbf{z}) \leq 0, ~\forall \mathbf{z} \in \mathcal{U}$ is true if and only if $\max\limits_{\mathbf{z} \in \mathcal{U}}  g(\mathbf{x}, \mathbf{z}) \leq 0$.
 That is, if the constraint holds for the $\mathbf{z}$ that maximises $g$, then it holds for all other $\mathbf{z} \in \mathcal{U}$.
 Thus, we no longer have the issue of potentially an infinite number of constraints.
 Secondly, we can use duality to rewrite $\max\limits_{\mathbf{z} \in \mathcal{U}} \dots$ as $\min\limits_{\mathbf{y} \in \mathcal{Y}} \dots$. $\mathbf{y}$ are the dual variables.
 Now instead of a $\min\limits_{\mathbf{x}} \max\limits_{\mathbf{z}}$ problem, we have a $\min\limits_{\mathbf{x}} \min\limits_{\mathbf{y}}$ problem, which we can combine into a single $\min\limits_{\mathbf{x}, \mathbf{y}}$ problem.